Duxez/src-game-browser/README.md

 ## How to get it running
 ### Development
-To run a development build simply run the command:
+To run a development build simply run the following command from the terminal:
 ```
 npm start
 ```
 ### Production
-To run a production build run the command:
+To run a production build run the following command from the terminal:
 ```
 npm run build
 ```